 Probably the most famous ice field in the whole world, a visit to Perito Moreno glacier in Argentina’s Patagonia province provides one of Mother Nature’s most spectacular views.

 The glacier can be reached by land from El Calafate or by constantly changing navigable stretches of water.
-Once inside Los Glaciares National Park, you have to follow the route around the stunning Lago Argentino for some 50 miles from El Calafate in order to reach Perito Moreno glacier.
-Various paths lead through the forest, where it seems like every few steps reveals a new and ever more spectacular view of the vast glacier.
-As you go, you will hear the glacier “calving”, when hug chunks of ice detach loudly from the face of Perito Moreno and plunge into the ice-cold water below.
+Once inside Los Glaciares National Park, you have to follow the route around the stunning Lago Argentino for some 50 miles from El Calafate to reach Perito Moreno glacier.
+Various paths lead through the forest, where it seems like every few steps reveal a new and ever more spectacular view of the vast glacier.
+As you go, you will hear the glacier “calving,” when huge chunks of ice detach loudly from the face of Perito Moreno and plunge into the ice-cold water below.

 About the glacier

 Lago Argentino, the lake in which the Perito Moreno glacier floats is separated in half at times due to the advance of the glacier.
-Periodically, the glacier advances over the Lago Argentino forming a natural dam, the water level on the Brazo Rico side can rise by up to 30 meters above the level of the main lake.
-The huge pressure ruptures the ice barrier in a unique spectacle that is repeated every three or four years, and is attended by thousands of people from around the world.
+Periodically, the glacier advances over the Lago Argentino forming a natural dam, the water-level on the Brazo Rico side can rise by up to 30 meters above the level of the main lake.
+The intense pressure ruptures the ice barrier in a unique spectacle that is repeated every three or four years and is attended by thousands of people from around the world.

 Why visit the Perito Moreno glacier?